digao-dalpiaz/Crosswords/README.md

 ## Delphi Client/Server Scrabble Game using Socket communication

 **Attention!
-This game is in development, still in its alpha version.**
+This game is under development, still in its alpha version.**

 ### Required components: